 Ans: Such a challenge is usually found in the potty training for kids.
-It’s more difficult to train your kid to poop than to pee.
+It’s more challenging to train your kid to poop than to pee.
 You need to discuss things in full details with your kid.
 Ask him/her questions to find out any source of fear.

 Hope you find potty training tips for boys and girls is effective.
 Don’t get worried about what age to start this training.
 Potty training at an early age is recommended.
 It is also crucial that you don’t put the cart before the horse.
 Set toilet training goals according to your child’s abilities.
-We hope the above tips for potty training will help you avoid any sort of potty training problems.
+We hope the above tips will help you avoid any sort of potty training problems.
 A child who’s is free from any urinary tract disorder, open to changes is pretty primed for potty training.
 It is expedient to avoid giving the child drinks or milk shortly before bedtime.
-When you go outdoors with your kid, be sure to visit places that have public restrooms, and to always carry along spare pairs of pants and wipes.
+When you go outdoors with your kid, be sure to visit places that have public restrooms, and to always carry along with spare pairs of pants and wipes.